Ratnesh-181998/python-ai-libraries/README.md

 ## 13. Plotly
 - An interactive visualization library for building rich, web-based charts and dashboards, widely used for data storytelling, analytics, and real-time visual insights.

+## 14. Seaborn
+- A high-level statistical data visualization library built on top of Matplotlib, designed for creating attractive, informative, and easy-to-use plots for data analysis and exploratory data visualization (EDA).

 ---